chandrika-3367/GridWatch_AI/README.md

 ```bash
 python Scripts/chunk_and_embed.py
 ```
-> This will split the documents, create embeddings, and store them in a persistent ChromaDB.
+> This splits documents, creates embeddings, and stores them in ChromaDB.

 ### 5. Run the App
 ```bash